The Pulse

 Both Chyba and Hand realized their theory had to be defended with an experimental demonstration.
 Thomas Chyba, an applied physicist in New Mexico and also Chyba’s brother, assisted in the experimental demonstration.

 The experiment comprised a 30-cm-long, 2-cm-wide, hollow, manganese-zinc-ferrite cylinder.
-The cylinder was placed at an angle of 57° to the ground at a he north–south direction.
+The cylinder was placed at an angle of 57° to the ground and the north–south direction.
 This placement was perpendicular to Earth’s rotational motion and its magnetic field.
 The team predicted it would result in maximum voltage.
 An electrode was placed at the cylinder’s ends to record the voltage.

 The Seebeck effect had to be taken into consideration, which results in small voltage generation when a material is hotter on one end than the other.
 According to the team, the Seebeck effect accounted for some of the voltage, but there was an extra recorded 18 µV that relied on the cylinder’s orientation.
 Their conclusion: Extra voltage was produced by motion through Earth’s magnetic field.